shadi-fsai/a1facts/README.md

 You'll need to provide credentials to connect to your Neo4j database and other services.

 1. Create a `.env` file in the root of the project.
-2. Add your API keys and Neo4j credentials to the file:
+2. Add your API keys to the file:
     ```
     OPENAI_API_KEY="your_openai_api_key"
     EXA_API_KEY="your_exa_api_key"
-    NEO4J_URI="bolt://localhost:7687"
+    ```
-    NEO4J_AUTH="your_neo4j_password"
+3. Optionally if you want to use neo4j add the following to the .env file NEO4J_URI="bolt://localhost:7687" NEO4J_AUTH="your_neo4j_password"
     ```